MicrosoftDocs/win32/desktop-src/TermServ/createtscgroup-win32-tslicenseserver.md

 - TlsWmiProv.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CreateTSCGroup method of the Win32\_TSLicenseServer class

 \[**CreateTSCGroup** is no longer available for use as of Windows Server 2012.\]

 This method is not supported.

 **Windows Server 2008 R2 and Windows Server 2008:** Creates the Terminal Server Computers local group on the Remote Desktop license server.

 ## Syntax